matze-dd/Tex2txt/README.md

 ## General description
-This is a modest, self-contained [Python](https://www.python.org) script for the extraction of plain text from [LaTeX](https://www.latex-project.org) documents.
+This is a modest, self-contained [Python](https://www.python.org) script or module for the extraction of plain text from [LaTeX](https://www.latex-project.org) documents.
-It can also be used as Python module.
 In some sense, it relates to projects like [OpenDetex](https://github.com/pkubowicz/opendetex), [plasTeX](https://github.com/tiarno/plastex),